dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 For these issues, follow the steps in "[How to Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)" and be sure to include:
 - The steps to reproduce the problem
-- A standalone repro project as described above, if possible.
-If not possible, then please include:
+- A standalone repro project as described above.
+If this is not possible, then please include:
     - The language of the open projects (C#, C++, etc.)
     - The kind of project (Console Application, ASP.NET, etc.)
     - Any extensions that are installed